ranarabi-dev/expense-tracker-mcp-server/README.md

-This is for testing mcp tools \n such as : Expense Tracker  : https://test-server-very-silver-koala.fastmcp.app/mcp
+This is for testing mcp tools \
+such as : Expense Tracker  : https://test-server-very-silver-koala.fastmcp.app/mcp